pandas-dev/pandas/doc/source/categorical.rst

 1. ``categories``: a sequence of unique values and no missing values
 2. ``ordered``: a boolean

-This information can be stored in a :class:`~pandas.api.types.CategoricalDtype`.
+This information can be stored in a :class:`CategoricalDtype`.
 The ``categories`` argument is optional, which implies that the actual categories should be inferred from whatever is present in the data when the :class:`pandas.Categorical` is created.
 The categories are assumed to be unordered